CBSE Class 6 Science Notes Chapter 8 Body Movements

 - The muscles attached to the legs help in walking.

 - The breast muscles attached to the wings help in flying, although they are not good flyers.

 Snakes have a long backbone and many thin muscles.
-These are connected to each other even though they are far from one another.
+These are connected even though they are far from one another.
 The muscles also interconnect the backbone, ribs and skin.
-It is this interconnected muscles that helps them slither.
+It is these interconnected muscles that help them slither.

 - Snakes do not have legs for movement but use their long backbone along with muscles for movement.

 - Their body curves into many loops, which gives it a forward push by pressing against the ground.

 - Hinge joint: Hinge joint is found in the fingers, elbow and knee.
 It allows movement only in one direction.

 - Muscle: Muscles are involved in the movement of bones.